lagachea/ft_ping/README.md

 use a bigger icmp packet to add timestamp in packet data

-we should be able to add a server to respond to packet and modify them to test program sturdiness
+add a server to respond to packet and modify them to test program